How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Introduction

 \section{Introduction}

-Visual deep learning (VDL) systems comprehend semantics of image contents to enable a wide range of real-world applications (e.g., autonomous driving, medical imaging diagnosis) that were previously human-reliant.
-However, since the decision rules of VDL are obscure, such as how a VDL system recognizes cars, VDL systems can experience drastic failures in their outputs, which jeopardizes the reliability of VDL systems in safety-critical applications.
-Software testing has been very effective in detecting VDL failures; it mutates input images and defines testing oracles over varying mutation schemes (e.g., VDL outputs should be invariant to the rotation of the input).
-A VDL failure can be detected as a violation of the oracle.
+\IEEEPARstart{V}{isual} deep learning (VDL) systems comprehend the semantics of image contents to enable a wide range of real-world applications (e.g., autonomous driving, medical imaging diagnosis) that were previously human-reliant.
+However, VDL systems can experience drastic failures in their outputs due to their obscure decision rules, jeopardizing the reliability of VDL systems in safety-critical applications.
+Software testing has been very effective in detecting VDL failures; it mutates input images and defines the accompanying testing oracle and numeric validation metric.
+With the metric validating the achieved mutation, a VDL failure can be detected as a violation of the oracle.
 In recent years, our community has proposed a variety of mutation schemes for VDL testing under different scenarios, such as image classification~\cite{xie2019deephunter}, object detection~\cite{wang2020metamorphic}, image captioning~\cite{yu2022automated}, and autonomous driving~\cite{pei2017deepxplore,tian2018deeptest,zhang2018deeproad}.

 Inputs of VDL systems are images whose contents have rich semantics.
 Thus, to evaluate the reliability of VDL systems via software testing, comprehensively covering different image semantics is demanding for the input mutation.
-Nevertheless, mutating image semantics is fundamentally challenging because the relation between pixel values and most image semantics is unclear and hard to model~\cite{yuan2024provably,zhu2020domain,shen2020interpreting,harkonen2020ganspace,ling2021editgan,kim2021exploiting}.
-Existing methods operating on pixels can only mutate some basic semantics such as brightness and contrast~\cite{pei2017deepxplore}.
-Also, the mutation must be controllable; an arbitrary mutation itself can violate the testing oracle and induce an invalid testing input.
-Previous works achieve controllable mutations for more complex semantics using representation learning techniques~\cite{zhu2021low,zhang2018deeproad,shen2020interpreting}, which require image samples containing the expected mutations and are limited to certain VDL inputs such as driving scenes~\cite{zhang2018deeproad} or face photos~\cite{shen2020interpreting}.
+Nevertheless, mutating image semantics is fundamentally challenging because the relation between pixel values and most image semantics is unclear and hard to model~\cite{yuan2024provably,zhu2020domain,shen2020interpreting,harkonen2020ganspace,ling2021editgan,kim2021exploiting}; most existing methods primarily mutate some pixel-level semantics such as brightness and contrast~\cite{pei2017deepxplore}.
+Some recent works support mutating more complex semantics via representation learning techniques~\cite{zhu2021low,zhang2018deeproad,shen2020interpreting}, which however require paired images containing the expected mutations and only apply to specific domains such as driving scenes~\cite{zhang2018deeproad} or face photos~\cite{shen2020interpreting}.